CristinaMendoza01/AHSC/README.md

 To achieve this, the project employs the Python programming language and the Pycharm IDE, along with the powerful 'Essentia' libraries that help with sound analysis and descriptor extraction, and the 'Scikit-learn' library for machine learning techniques.

-# Installation
+# Installation for the developer
 1. Download or clone the repository locally
-2. Open the project with PyCharm
+2. Open the project with an IDE
 3. Open the terminal on the folder freesound-python-master and run the command: python setup.py install
+4. Install the libraries required
-4. Run the project
+5. Run the project

+# Installation for the user
+First option:
+1. Download or clone the repository locally
+2. Go to the folder executable
+3. Double click the .exe

+Second option:
+1. In GitHub, go to the folder executable
+2. Download the file .exe
+3. Double click the .exe

 # Requirements
-* Python version 3.8
-* Numpy version 1.20.0

-You must install the versions of these libraries to be able to run the project.
+See the REQUIREMENTS.txt

 # Organization
-The code is in the folder AHSC/src and it is divided into different folders, depending on the task (interface, classification, ...).
-The main folder is the program folder.
+The code is in the folder AHSC/src and it is divided into different folders:
+* interface: Contains all the files related to the code part to develop the visual interface of AHSC.
+* program: Currently, contains all the files needed to execute the program, included the trainingSet and testingSet, but it will disappear.
+* training: It will contain all the files and dataset related to train the classifier.
+* classification: It will contain all the files related to classify the dataset.
+* dataset: It will contain all the .json files of the horror sounds that will be classified.
+* mir-data notebook: Contains a file mirdata.py which is the notebook from mridangam_stroke called mridangam_stroke_classification_example.ipynb

 # Team members
-Arnau Adan
+Arnau Adan (arnau.adani01@estudiant.upf.edu)

-Víctor Alcaide
+Víctor Alcaide (victor.alcaide02@estudiant.upf.edu)

-Sara Barbé
+Sara Barbé (sara.barbe01@estudiant.upf.edu)

-Laia Duch
+Laia Duch (laia.duch01@estudiant.upf.edu)

-Naiara Garmendia
+Naiara Garmendia (naiara.garmendia01@estudiant.upf.edu)

-Cristina Mendoza
+Cristina Mendoza (cristina.mendoza01@estudiant.upf.edu)